polamnus/minimal-mistakes/_pages/07_gismapping.md

  7. Click the radio button next to Ranges and set a reasonable number here, I use 8.
  8. Set a color scheme of your choice.
 <img src="/media/ImportMap.png">
-Now you will have a color coded set of plots, each representing a single ping packet send from your base station to your mobile node during the range test.
+Now you will have a color coded set of plots, each representing a single ping packet sent from your base station to your mobile node during the range test.
 The color gradient represents the SNR as calculated by the mobile receiver node.

 > You may now repeat this same test any number of times.
 > By changing a variable each time and comparing to your